What action can minimize downtime for VMs during host maintenance in a vSphere environment?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-Using vMotion to migrate VMs to another host is the most effective way to minimize downtime during host maintenance in a vSphere environment. vMotion allows for live migration of running virtual machines from one host to another without server downtime.
-This means that the VMs continue to operate seamlessly while their physical resources are being moved, ensuring that services remain available to users.
+Using vMotion to migrate VMs to another host is the most effective action for minimizing downtime during host maintenance in a vSphere environment. vMotion is a feature that allows the live migration of running virtual machines from one physical host to another without any disruption or downtime.
+This capability is crucial during host maintenance because it ensures that VMs continue to operate seamlessly while their current host is taken offline for updates or repairs.

 Subscribe